rikZerac/product-store-micro/README.md

 ```

 cookiecutter will prompt you for [some informations][cookiecutter-data] about the new service.
 You can directly press enter at any prompt to accept the defaults.
-The newly generated service is a minimal Spring Boot Web application listening on port `8080` and exposing a `/hello` `GET` ReST endpoint with a unit test for it.
+The newly generated service is a minimal Spring Boot Web application listening on port `8080` by default and exposing a `/hello` `GET` ReST endpoint with a unit test for it.
 The Swagger(*Open API*) HTML documentation of the service is exposed at `/`.
 You can use the same Gradle and Docker [operations described above](#test-a-service) to test, build and run the service.